Last Updated on

-Back then, a group of children could easily find ways to kill time by using sheer creativity, strength and enthusiasm.
+Back then, a group of children could easily find ways to kill time by using sheer creativity, strength, and enthusiasm.

 From do-it-yourself paper balls known as “touch ball” to exciting group games that don’t even require toys like luksong baka, luksong tinik, patintero, and tagu-taguan, we never ran short of fun things to do.

-But over the years, we have seen how the “rise of machines” a.k.a. technology has produced a generation of online geeks with shorter attention span.
+But over the years, we have seen how the “rise of machines” a.k.a. technology has produced a generation of online geeks with a shorter attention span.

 Still, we can’t help but look back and reminisce how simple things were back then–especially the toys and games of our respective generations.